branding board

 Copy the hex code for each colour.
 And in the colour section of your brad board, edit and add the colours to each shape and the hex code at the bottom for quick reference.

-Step 5 | Include your Brand Fonts in your Brand Board
+Step 5.
+Include Your Brand Fonts In Your Brand Board

 Now, in the font section of your branding board, add your brand fonts – click on each font (heading, subheading and body fonts) and change the fonts in the brand board template to reflect your brand fonts.